 Treasurer Vishal Tien ’20: Vishal is a junior from Ann Arbor, Michigan studying Bioengineering and

 pursuing a minor in Engineering Entrepreneurship.
 He is interested in tissue engineering and peripheral nerve regeneration, and is currently working at the Cullen Laboratory.
 Vishal also enjoys traveling, playing soccer, and hanging out with friends

-Alisa Bhakta ’20: Alisa is a freshman Bioengineering student planning to minor in Engineering Entrepreneurship and Math.
+Alisa Bhakta ’20: Alisa is a junior Bioengineering student planning to minor in Engineering Entrepreneurship and Math.
 Her main interests within bioengineering lie in tissue and cellular engineering, and she hopes to pursue undergraduate research in those fields.
 Outside of BMES, she is involved with the Daily Pennsylvanian and Penn Electric Racing and enjoys playing water-polo, trying new foods, and traveling.